 Yes, those are two grills, but the Spirit series grills are very similar in features and construction and all offer outstanding quality for under $500.
 Here’s a quick breakdown to explain the differences.

 The Weber Spirit II E210 is a full form, yet compact gas grill, perfect for anyone who has limited space (balconies and small patios come to mind).

 Two stainless steel burners give you 26,500 BTU on a 450-square-inch cooking surface.
 The grates are porcelain-enamel covered cast iron.
 An electronic ignition gets your burners going without hassle, and you get two folding side tables.
 You get a total of 6 tool hooks on these tables, so you can keep plenty of grilling aids within arm’s reach.

 - outstanding build quality

 - great cast iron grate

-The Weber Spirit E210/E220 is a great gas grill.
+The Weber Spirit II E210 is a great gas grill.
 It’s straightforward without frills, but have all the essential features you need to cook great food.
 Its compact size and great heat from two modest burners underline the quality design you’re dealing with here.
 A highly recommended grill if the cooking area suits your needs.
 The cart could have been a bit sturdier though.

-If you need more cooking room, the Weber E310 is the bigger brother of the E210 with the same high quality construction.
-It offers a slightly larger 424 square-inch cooking area and 3 burners giving a heat output of 32,000 BTU.
-Again, it has no problem achieving and maintaining 500+ degree heat.
+If you need more cooking room, the Weber Spirit II E310 is the bigger brother of the E210 with the same high quality construction.
+It offers a larger 529 square-inch cooking area and 3 burners giving a heat output of 30,000 BTU.

-Any of these three products will give you many years of grilling delight, and these are the best gas grills under $500 that you can buy.
-Also consider the Spirit E320, which includes a side burner.
-You’re not likely to find it for under $500 though.
+Any of these two products will give you many years of grilling delight, and these are the best gas grills under $500 that you can buy.
 Please note that the E310 may not always cost less than $500 either, but we did find it below that threshold at the time of this writing.

 – top quality construction